TheWidlarzGroup/react-native-video/README.md

 ### Load files with the RN Asset System

+The asset system [introduced in RN `0.14`](http://www.reactnative.com/react-native-v0-14-0-released/) allowed loading image resources shared across iOS and Android.
+As of RN `0.31` [the same is true](https://github.com/facebook/react-native/commit/91ff6868a554c4930fd5fda6ba8044dbd56c8374) of mp4 video assets for Android.
+As of `0.32` iOS should also be supported.

-The asset system [introduced in RN `0.14`](http://www.reactnative.com/react-native-v0-14-0-released/) allows loading local static resources using a `require` statement.
-As of version `react-native-video@0.9.0`, it's also be used to load video files in the same manner, e.g.
+With As of version `react-native-video@0.9.0`, it's also be used to load video files in the same manner, e.g.

 ```
 <Video